AlenaSmolenchuk/SimpleTasks/test/README.md

+TASK1

+INPUT CONDITION

+*Тhe first line contains three numbers - the number of sculptures, the weight of the ideal sculpture, the time until the new year

+*Тhe second line contains N numbers (depending on the number of sculptures) - the weight of each sculpture

+OUTPUT CONDITION

+*Print in the first line the number of sculptures that can be brought into perfect shape in a given time, in the second line the numbers of these sculptures

+TASK2

 INPUT CONDITION

 *The first line contains a single integer N - the number of keys on the keyboard.

 *The second line contains N integers - the identifiers of the characters on the keys.